FrankSzn/course-info/lab3.md

 Note that in a major departure from `HeapFile.insertTuple()`, `BTreeFile.insertTuple()` could return a large set of dirty pages, especially if any internal pages are split.
 As you may remember from previous labs, the set of dirty pages is returned to prevent the buffer pool from evicting dirty pages before they have been flushed.

+**Note**: as the B+Tree is a complex data structure, it is helpful to understand the invariants of every legal B+Tree before and making a checklist before implementing any transformation to the B+Tree (such as merging, splitting or stealing).

+1. If a parent node points to a  child node, the child nodes must point back to those same parents.
+2. If a leaf node points to a right sibling, then the right sibling points back to that leaf node as a left sibling.
+3. The first and last leaves must point to null left and right siblings respectively.
+3. Record Id's must match the page they are actually in.
+4. A `key` in a node with non-leaf children must be larger than any key in the left child, and smaller than any key in the right child.
+5. A `key` in a node with leaf children must be larger or equal than any key in the left child, and smaller or equal than any key in the right child.
+6. A node has either all non-leaf children, or all leaf children.
+7. A non-root node cannot be less than half full.

+To make your life easier, we have implemented a check for all these properties in the method `BTreeFile.checkRep()`.
+This method is also used to test your B+Tree implementation in some of the tests, but feel free to use it to understand the data structure or to  debug your implementation as well.
+Remember that this method should always work before and after a key insertion or deletion completes, but not necessarily in the middle of ongoing transformations.

 ***

 **Exercise 2: Splitting Pages**

   Implement `BTreeFile.splitLeafPage()` and `BTreeFile.splitInternalPage()`.